bluenote-1577/floria/README.md

     │   ...
     │   ...
 ```
-glopp outputs a set of haplotigs which we define to be sets of similar reads that belong to the same strain.
-The set of all haplotigs is found in the `results/contig1/all_part.txt` file.
+glopp outputs a set of **haplotigs**.
+We define a haplotig to be a set of reads that belong to the same strain.
+The collection of all haplotigs is found in the `results/contig1/all_part.txt` file.

 The following information is output for each haplotig:

 1. a **haplotype** which is the sequence of SNPs on each haplotig in the `haplotypes` folder.
 2. trimmed long-reads (if using long-reads) corresponding to each haplotig are found in the `long_reads` folder.
-3. trimmed short-reads (if using short-reads) corresponding to each haplotig are found in the `long_reads` folder.
+3. trimmed short-reads (if using short-reads) corresponding to each haplotig are found in the `short_reads` folder.

 ### Haplotigs ``results/contig/all_part.txt``